blackfyre/flsun.community/src/guide/calibration.md

 - [Teaching Tech's guide](https://teachingtechyt.github.io/calibration.html#retraction)
 - [Cura plugin featured by CHEP](https://www.youtube.com/watch?v=6LjbCIGCmd0&ab_channel=CHEP)

-There's also the manual option, thingieverse is loaded with these towers, bout you'll have to about manually changing the values for each section.
+There's also the manual option, thingieverse is loaded with these towers, bout you'll have to go about manually changing the values for each section.

 ## Dialing in the temperature